-- The worker is required to follow an employer's instructions regarding when, where, and how to work. - The worker receives "on-the-job" training from an experienced employee. - The worker is expected to perform the services personally, and not use a substitute. - The employer rather than the worker hires and pays any assistants. - The worker has a continuing working relationship with the employer. - The worker receives a regular wage amount for an hourly, weekly, or other period of time, regardless of whether they are full-time or part-time. - The work is done on the employer's premises. - The worker must submit regular oral or written reports to the employer. - The worker's business expenses are reimbursed by the employer. - The employer furnishes the worker's tools, supplies, and equipment. - The worker does not work for other employers. - The worker does not advertise his or her services to the general public.
+- The worker is required to follow an employer's instructions regarding when, where, and how to work. - The worker receives "on-the-job" training from an experienced employee. - The worker is expected to perform the services personally, and not use a substitute. - The employer rather than the worker hires and pays any assistants. - The worker has a continuing working relationship with the employer.

+- The worker receives a regular wage amount for an hourly, weekly, or other period of time, regardless of whether they are full-time or part-time. - The work is done on the employer's premises. - The worker must submit regular oral or written reports to the employer. - The worker's business expenses are reimbursed by the employer. - The employer furnishes the worker's tools, supplies, and equipment. - The worker does not work for other employers. - The worker does not advertise his or her services to the general public.

 Not all of these factors must be present for a worker to be an employee.
 But if most of them apply, the worker is an employee.
-In addition, the Department of Labor issued Administrator's Interpretation No. 2015-1 which strengthens the government's definition of employee and narrows the definition of independent contractor even further.
 Once again: if in doubt, treat the worker as an employee.